bbmokhtari/django-translations/docs/guide/context.rst

    continents = Continent.objects.all()

-   # initiate context
+   # initialize context
    with Context(continents, 'countries', 'countries__cities') as context:
-       print('Context initiated!')
+       print('Context initialized!')

 .. testoutput:: guide_init

-   Context initiated!
+   Context initialized!

-To initiate a context for a list of model instances:
+To initialize a context for a list of model instances:

 .. testcode:: guide_init